medibloc/panacea-core/.gitbook/1-users/3-data-exchange/1-consume-data.md

 ## Create a data deal

-Broadcast the following `create-deal` transaction with specifying data schema, a data count, and a budget.
+Broadcast the following `create-deal` transaction with specifying data schema, a data count, and a budget in the deal-file in JSON format.
 ```bash
 panacead tx datadeal create-deal ${deal-file-path} \
   --from ${data-consumer-addr} \